Met Office

 Current activities

-The main focus of Susan's work is on the development the Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) and the development of operational emergency response computer systems which assist staff responding to events.
-She also provides scientific advice during the response to larger events such as the eruption of Eyjafjallajokull in April / May 2010 and trains staff on the use of dispersion models in the response to such events.
-Recently she has been developing a wind blown ash forecast for southern Iceland.
+The main focus of Susan's work is on the application of the Met Office's Met Office Dispersion Model (NAME) to the accidental release of pollutants from events such as nuclear accidents and industrial fires.
+She assists in the development of operational emergency response computer systems which assist staff responding to events as well as providing scientific advice during the response to larger events such as the Fukushima nuclear power plant accident in March 2011 and the eruption of Eyjafjallajokull in April / May 2010.

 Career background